How good is your teen's hygiene? Let their shoes be your guide.

 Altmann says that many kids are receptive to advice about good hygiene.
 After all, they have a vested interest.

 "Teens don't want to smell," says Altmann.
 "They don't want to have terrible acne.
 So many don't mind bathing and practicing good hygiene because they don't want people making fun of them at school."

 But peer pressure isn't always enough to get kids to adopt good teen hygiene, experts say.
 Wibbelsman says that he finds boys more prone to bad hygiene habits.

 "When it comes to hygiene for guys, there can be a steep learning curve," says Wibbelsman.
 "Some guys just don't care."
 They refuse to shower -- even after exercise.
 As a result, they can smell pretty rank and may start developing rashes and other problems, Wibbelsman says.

 So what can you do?
 Here are a few tips on getting your kid to adopt better teen hygiene habits.

 Make good hygiene a responsibility.
 If your teen is resistant to basic teen hygiene -- like showering after practice or using deodorant -- don't just nag or plead.
-Explain that taking care of himself is a responsibility, and start treating it like his other household duties.
-Just as he is supposed to take out the trash and keep his room clean, he now has to look after his hygiene.
-If he doesn't, there should be clear repercussions, like revoked privileges.
+Explain that taking care of themselves is a responsibility, and start treating it like their other household duties.
+Just as they are supposed to take out the trash and keep their room clean, they now have to look after their hygiene.
+If they don't, there should be clear repercussions, like revoked privileges.

 Start early.
 Altmann recommends that most parents start talking about teen hygiene issues -- and giving over some responsibility for them -- by age 10.